 "We are giving people the chance to help themselves.
 We are giving them independence." - Professor Fred Hollows.

 A gift in your Will to The Foundation will help keep that dream alive.

-Your legacy will live on through the people whose independence and dignity has been restored.
+Your legacy will live on through the people whose independence has been restored.

-Glenis has left a gift in her Will to The Fred Hollows Foundation because she thinks we do great work, an absolutely marvellous job.
+Glenis has left a gift in her Will to The Fred Hollows Foundation because she thinks we do "an absolutely marvelous job."

 "The education and training The Fred Hollows Foundation provides is fantastic.
 For a very small monthly donation, people in the Pacific have access to decent eye care.
 Without The Foundation working in the Pacific community, I think there would be no opportunity for people to regain their eyesight.